 The think music is iconic in itself, but the current version with a small orchestra taking over the second half of the song from the pianos is awesome, particularly when it cues up and the made-for-HD backdrop turns from blue to red.

 Game Breaker: Until 2003, Jeopardy! champions could win up to five games before being retired.
 Starting in the 2003-04 season, the producers instituted a "sky's the limit" rule, where champions could go on and on winning until being defeated.
 Towards the season's end, Ken Jennings came along and went on a 74-game winning streak that lasted into the next season.
 And it's debatable whether Jennings' last game was a genuine loss, or him throwing in the towel, thinking "I've got enough, I can go home now."
+Considering how many shows are filmed in a day, it's completely understandable if it's the latter.

 On July 31, 2013, an eighth grader on Kids' Week was penalized for misspelling Emancipation Proclamation for his Final Jeopardy! response.
 In the days that followed, angry posts flooded the show's Facebook page, claiming that since children were playing the game, the judges should have been more lenient.
 Journalists and news websites also chimed in on the issue with the contestant claiming he was robbed because of his spelling error.
 What makes this even worse is that he would've gotten only second place regardless — and worse yet, the controversy over the misspelling is completely overshadowing the fact that first place absolutely owned the game to the tune of $66,600.